robboworld/scratchduino-blockly/README.md

 ### Saving and loading ###

-"Program" in the top right corner gives you the ability to save sketches (Blockly programs in other words) on your local computer in ".blocks" extencion and load previously saved programs.
+"Program" in the top right corner gives you the ability to save sketches (Blockly programs) on your local computer in ".blocks" extencion and load previously saved programs.
 "New" button will clear current editor window, advising you to save current sketch first.